gustavocoderjs/hacker-rank-python/README.md

 # hacker-rank-python
-A repositorie for training Python exercises
+A repository for Python training exercises.